Hunter Ferrell Landfill Scalehouse and Administration Complex

 - Used motor oil must be put in a container less than 1 gallon in size with a secure lid or cap.
 No more than 5 gallons at any one time.

 - Automotive tires must be from a passenger car or light truck, only.
-If you have more than 5 tires, a fee of $1 per tire, plus the tipping fee for the weight of the load ($40 per ton) will be assessed.
-No one address or individual will be allowed to dispose of more than 16 tires in any one month.
+If more than 5 tires are included in a load, a fee of $5 per tire will be assessed.

 - Lead acid automotive batteries should be from a passenger car or light truck, only.
 No more than three at any one time.